rmosolgo/batmanjs.github.io/docs/models.md

 ## Defining a Model

 Models are defined by creating subclasses of `Batman.Model`.
-All the features described below will be inherited by subclasses, so you can extend your own models, too.
+All the features described below will be inherited by subclasses, so you can extend your own models too.

 - _Everything from [`Batman.Object`](/docs/api/batman.object.html):_ [accessors](/docs/api/batman.object_accessors.html), [events](/docs/api/batman.eventemitter.html), and [observers](/docs/api/batman.observable.html)
 - _Persistence_ with encoders and storage adapters